probot/probot/docs/development.md

 ### Use `probot`

-If you don't Probot's http handling in order to receive and verify events from GitHub via webhook requests, you can use the [`Probot`](https://probot.github.io/api/latest/classes/probot.html) class directly.
+If you don't use Probot's http handling in order to receive and verify events from GitHub via webhook requests, you can use the [`Probot`](https://probot.github.io/api/latest/classes/probot.html) class directly.

 ```js
 const { Probot } = require("probot");